 I spoke with my children’s father with concern for his rat problem that was eating away his precious vintage cars he restored that stole years from our marriage.
 Gave him easy solutions as I always had fed him knowing he would not follow through.
 My children have struggled with him lately.
 They are now seeing, believing and knowing truths behind my marriage woes.
 I can no longer fix any of it.
 Because there is no fixing an addict.
 He has resumed some good health with a so called non addictive pills that counters the prescription pills he harbored for too many years.

 I stared at him at our daughter’s wedding…and thought about the choices he made, continues to make.
 He plays innocent to victimizing himself with his own thoughts and learned behaviors.
 Made life hard.
 A mess of his own mind because of what?
 I found it odd a great love swept over me for him.
-Not a love of wanting whatever we could have had that didn’t happen.
+Not a love of wanting what we could have had that didn’t happen.
 Not a marriage type of love or even friendship.
 It was a love I had never experienced before.
 It was a compassionate love for our journey.
 And deep compassionate love for his life of severe misalignment.
 I realized I never stopped loving him right then.
 I could not deny I certainly despised his abuse in our marriage and subsequent divorce.
 The post trauma and angst it set into motion in my own life was horrific.
 I’ve always said it is easy to love people.
 It is hard to like them.

 And since that 7 days ago I’ve cried too often.
 Realizing I still had not fully forgiven myself.
 For what we co-created beyond and far before this so called reality.
 For what I could not control or fix or help for him; and still cannot.
 For the path he continues to manifest which now pains our children.
 And for the gratitude of knowing I had- and did save myself.
 I had not forgiven fully, nor surrendered to what is and continues to be.
 I am not sure I ever will when the solution to chose health seems so simple.
-But it to most it is not simple, or easy.
+But to most it is not simple, or easy.
 It takes a lot to own your stuff.
 To wade through a lifetime of upsets to your psyche.
 To find balance and ease and alignment with your soul self.
 To forgive what you could not control and, it was not in your power to do so for another.

 My daughter’s wedding in effect was another transition spot.
 A full circle.
 Of years that opened me in ways I could not have ever perceived.
 Tears have run down my cheeks in random moments ever since.
 Many old friends hugged me tight and long for our long term journeys together.
 I realized through those hugs our deep connection; the impact and love we brought to each other throughout the years.
 I reveled in our reciprocal love and realized how much I had grown on from so much.